 The practice had undertaken a number of risk assessments to cover the health and safety concerns that might arise in providing dental services generally and those that were particular to the practice.
 There was a Health and Safety policy which included guidance on fire safety, manual handling and dealing with clinical waste.
 The practice had maintained a Control of Substances Hazardous to Health (COSHH) folder.
-The practice had a system to update the folder.
 COSHH was implemented to protect workers against ill health and injury caused by exposure to hazardous substances - from mild eye irritation through to chronic lung disease.
 COSHH requires employers to eliminate or reduce exposure to known hazardous substances in a practical way.
-We saw the practice manager had a system in place to regularly update their records which included receiving COSHH updates and changes to health and safety regulations and guidance.
+We saw the partnership had a system in place to regularly update their records which included receiving COSHH updates and changes to health and safety regulations and guidance.

-The practice had a sharps policy which included guidance on dealing with needle-stick and other sharps injuries and the safe storage use and diposal of sharps such as needles and scalpels.
+The practice also had a sharps policy which included guidance on dealing with needle-stick and other sharps injuries and the safe storage, use and disposal of sharps such as needles and scalpels.
 This and other measures were taken to reduce the likelihood of risks of harm to staff and patients.
 Clear guidance for dealing with sharps injuries was displayed in the surgeries and decontamination room.